 website | get directions | best for: seasonal tasting menu

 After closing his pasta shop in Waitsburg, James Beard-nominated chef Mike Easton of Il Corvo fame recently took on the executive chef position at The Kitchen at Abeja.
 Expect an ever-changing tasting menu highlighting what’s fresh off the farm, paired with library wines from Abeja Winery.
+The grounds are also stunning, so make sure to take a stroll between courses!

 Check out the parks